rvnminers-A-and-N/RVN-Forks-Multi-QT-Tool/README.md

 	Change the \Desktop\Wallets line to whatever you like, however... you MUST update this directory across all calls to it in both batch files when doing this!

+### Edit with appropriate tweaks first!
+From there, run the qt-installer, then qt-run!!!

 # The tool currently is just windows batch script based and revolves around two modules; the qt-installer and the qt-run modules!
 There are plans to release Linux/MacOS/RPi versions very soon!
 Also plans for an eventual non-CMD based, GUI experience, all of which will be contained to one window with multiple tabs for each coin; at least this is the first vision!